HHK-ETH/findings-sheet/README.md

 - Check if transfer always from msg.sender or could transfer from someone else that approved
 - Check if different token decimals are possible and handled
 - Can contract end up requiring a 0 amount of ERC20 transfer which would revert for some ERC20
+- safeApprove allows only to approve from zero

 ### ERC721